copsTvFan/cops-episode-guide/guide.md

   go outside and film through the door.
 They say she has to fill out a report.
   The cop says there is nowhere for him to sleep.
 She leaves crying at the conditions there.
 No crib, no blanket, nothing.
 Super Bowl Sunday
-- (4:30 Domestic Violence Call) Deputy Mike Hoffman talks to a woman who says her guy isn't scared of jail.
+- (4:30 PM Domestic Violence Call) Deputy Mike Hoffman talks to a woman who says her guy isn't scared of jail.
 She has to file to get rid of him, but won't do it.
 - (5:10 PM Possible Gang Fight) Mike says he'll never finish the shift with